Victor-Ikechukwu/csme-portfolio/README.md

 <div align="center">

-# Dr. Victor Agughasi Academic Portfolio
+# Welcome to the official Academic Portfolio of Dr. Agughasi Victor Ikechukwu

 Responsive academic portfolio website for **Dr. Agughasi Victor Ikechukwu**, built as a clean static site for research visibility, academic outreach, and straightforward Netlify deployment.